logicalguess/DynamicBehavior/README.md

     result = [(id<CyclingProtocol>)obj cycle:@"FROM-CYCLE-METHOD"];
     STAssertTrue([result isEqualToString:@"EXTENSION-FROM-CYCLE-METHOD"], @"not right result");

-DCI suggests using roles to manage extensions in a standard and systematic way.
+DCI suggests using the concepts of role and context to manage extensions in a standard and systematic way.
 This is the subject of the next section.

 # DCI Features